Skip to main content

 CLI / Terminal Agents

 These run in your terminal and interact with your codebase through commands.
 Claude Code is the standout.
-They're more autonomous — you describe what you want, and the agent figures out the steps.
+They're more autonomous: you describe what you want, and the agent figures out the steps.

 Best for: Developers comfortable with terminal workflows who want deep reasoning and multi-step operations.
+For an open-source, self-hostable option in this category, see our OpenHands review.

 Browser-Based Builders